lightning-auriga/process.phenotypes/docs/source/variable_types.md

 ### String

 Suitable for any value that doesn't easily fit into the other variables, e.g. free text responses, doctor's notes, etc.  Configured by entering `type: string` in the config.
-The least modified of the data types, with the least summary data in the html report.
+The least modified of the data types, with the least summary data in the HTML report.
 If there are fewer than a configurable number of unique values, a table will be included in the report that lists the number of occurrences of each value.

 (categorical)=
 ### Categorical